 Realizing JIBC's vision of safer communities and a more just society must start within the mind and heart of each person in our organization.
-Transforming external organizations and communities in this vision counts on justice, public safety, and health care professionals shaped by an institutional and health care professionals shaped by an institutional experience that lives social justice, peace, and harmony.
-One pathway towards this vision has been the active pursuit of Indigenization by our Institution.
+Transforming external organizations and communities in this vision counts on justice, public safety, and health care professionals shaped by an institutional within the mind and heart of each person in our organization."